Xiangyu33/WearSomethingToFaces/README.md

 ```
 python main.py --path=path_to_dir --wear_type='glasses'
 ```
-the result will saved in `results` floder
+the result will be saved in `results` floder
 # Thanks
 the code is mainly refer to:
 https://github.com/Amoswish/wear_mask_to_face